Lisle Memorial Day Parade & Ceremony

 921 School Street, Lisle

 PARKING: The commuter parking lot has been designated as the pick-up area for participants after the ceremony, and for event parking.
-There will be extra handicap parking available at the Bank of America on Center Avenue and at the Lisle Village Hall.
+There will be extra handicap parking available at the Lisle Village Hall.

-Following the parade, there will be a short ceremony at 10:30am at the Lisle Veterans Memorial, 4721 Center Avenue, followed by a short ceremony at 10:45am at the Lisle Cemetery, 979 Ogden Avenue.
-In the event of inclement weather, please proceed directly to the Lisle Cemetery.
+Following the parade, there will be a short ceremony at 11:00am at the Lisle Veterans Memorial, 4721 Center Avenue.

 A heartfelt gratitude and appreciation to the dedicated men and women who served and continue to serve to protect our freedom and liberty at home and abroad.